MathiasSven/rocketbook-github/README.md

    On the ADD URI section just paste the `redirect uri` provided in step 4.
 Finally once that is done click on *Create* and download the credentials generated.
 8. Lastly, upload the credintials.json to the application via the page that was open in step 4 (The index page of the Heroku application).
 #
 That is it!
-After the application will start ruining the `Rocketbook --> Github` script every 3 minutes.
+After that the application will start ruining the `Rocketbook --> Github` script every 3 minutes.
 You will be redirected to a dashboard where you can view the info logs and force the app to run the main script at your request (This will not stop the automatic execution)